keyaloding/keyaloding/README.md

 ## <img align ='center' src="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExdjh2dDM4bDhyYzM5NmppaHJ6dG56Mmh3bTkyanFkdWRvZ3R1cGoycSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9ZQ/LOnt6uqjD9OexmQJRB/giphy.gif" width="37" /> About Me

 I am a third-year student at the University of Chicago studying computer science with a strong foundation in backend development and growing experience in frontend development.
-I'm currently a software engineering intern at the Salk Institute for Biological Studies in the Talmo Lab.
+I have previously worked as a software engineering intern at the Salk Institute for Biological Studies in the Talmo Lab.
 I'm particularly excited about building real-world applications that leverage deep learning models.
 I'm now looking for opportunities to apply my programming and problem-solving skills to create impactful software solutions.
 Please feel free to reach out if you'd like to connect!

 <details>
  <summary><h2> <img align="center" src="https://github.com/keyaloding/keyaloding/blob/main/icons/about.png" width="37" /> Resume</h2></summary>